typerepository/neo4j/README.md

-# hands on neo4j new cypher Spec
+# hands on neo4j new cypher spec

 Simple example of neo4j powerful query engine.